 In Pennsylvania land and buildings, or improvements attached to the land, are subject to taxation.

+A permit is required from the municipality to raze a building.
 You should notify the assessment office as soon as possible.
 An assessor will field check to verify the building is down and adjust the assessment for the next billing cycle.

 For your comfort and resale value you may want to make substantial improvements to your home.
 The following are examples of improvements that will increase your property assessment:

 1) creating additional living space, 2) renovating an unfinished basement or attic, 3) adding an extra bath, porch, deck or patio, 4) adding a garage, 5) outbuildings or shed 10ft by 10ft and larger and connected to any utilities, 6) complete modernization and conversion of a home.